Kruševo Republic: Intercommunal relations

-Amongst the various ethnoreligious groups (millets) in Kruševo, a Republican Council was elected with 60 members – 20 representatives from three groups: Aromanians, Macedono-Bulgarians and Greek self-identifying (Grecoman) Slavic Macedonians, Aromanians and Albanians.
-The Council also elected an executive body – the Provisional Government – with six members (2 from each mentioned group), whose duty was to promote law and order and manage supplies, finances, and medical care.
-The presumable "Kruševo Manifesto" was published in the first days after the proclamation.
-Written by Nikola Kirov, it outlined the goals of the uprising, calling upon the Muslim population and the Christians alike to join forces with the provisional government in the struggle against Ottoman tyranny, to attain freedom and independence for Macedonia.
-Kirov was also a leftist like Karev and a member of the Bulgarian Workers' Social Democratic Party.
-However, Karev allegedly called all the members of the local Council "brother Bulgarians", while the IMRO insurgents flew Bulgarian flags, killed five Greek Patriarchists accused of being Ottoman spies, and subsequently assaulted the local Turk and Albanian Muslims.
+Karev allegedly called all the members of the local Council brother Bulgarians.
+IMRO insurgents flew Bulgarian flags, killed five Greek Patriarchists accused of being Ottoman spies, and subsequently assaulted the local Turk and Albanian Muslims.
 Greek sources witness that the insurgents were aggressive or provocative towards the Patriarchist population.
-Karev attempted to reduce attacks over the Muslim population and prevent the plundering from insurgents and their supporters.
+Karev attempted to reduce attacks against the Muslim population and prevent the plundering from insurgents and their supporters.
 He also attended a Greek church service in a gesture of tolerance and unity.
-However, except for Exarchist Aromanians, who were Bulgarophiles, (as Pitu Guli and his family), most members of the other ethnoreligious communities dismissed the IMRO as pro-Bulgarian.
+However, except for Exarchist Aromanians, as Guli's family, who were Bulgarophiles, most members of the other ethnoreligious communities dismissed the IMRO as pro-Bulgarian.